Olga Lebedeva: Biography

 Olga Sergeevna Barshcheva was born in an aristocratic family in the Saint-Petersburg Governorate in 1852.
 Evidence of her early life is fragmentary.
 She is said to have learned the Tatar language from the Tatar people that worked the local fields.
-Alexander Lebedev who was Mayor of Kazan between 1883 to 1886 and from 1899 to September 1903 was her second husband.
+Alexander Lebedev who was Mayor of Kazan between 1883 and 1886 and from 1899 to September 1903 was her second husband.
 With him, she had three children, in addition to three children from a previous marriage.

 Lebedeva attended Kazan University, studying Persian, Arabic and Turkish from Kaium Nasyri, a Tatar educator, as well as attending its archaeological, ethnographic and historical societies.

 In 1881, Lebedeva travelled to Istanbul.
 She had planned an extensive project of translating Russian works into Turkish.
 The Ottoman authorities, it was claimed, suspected her of espionage and forbade the publication of her translation of Pushkin.
 However, a set of her translations had been published in 1890 and the Ottoman Sultan Abdul Hamid II had bestowed a medal upon her, possibly belying claims of the ban.
 On the other hand, a letter of hers to Leo Tolstoy suggested that strict censorship necessitated a restriction in her selection of works for publication.

 Lebedeva was popular in Turkey, much in demand in aristocratic circles, and appreciated for her wide learning and enthusiasm for Islamic arts and tradition.
-She organised literary soirees at her Istanbul hotel apartment, where the likes of Nigar Khanum and Fatma Aliye visited.
+She organised literary soirees at her Istanbul hotel apartment, where the likes of Nigâr Hanım and Fatma Aliye visited.

 In February 1890, Lebedeva founded the Society of Oriental Studies, of which she would become honorary President ten years later.
 The Tsarina Alexandra became its Patron in 1911.

 Lebedeva's last known address is dated 1913 in Saint Petersburg.
 Her later life and death are unknown.